Tensa53/IRUPT/README.md

 asks the LLM to generate a test class for the given production class or to convert a test class in a benchmark one.

 For this phase, there are two scripts:
-- **generate_ju-test.sh**: generate a junit test class given the info about the production class and the prompt variant to use;
+- **generate_ju-test.sh**: generate a JUnit test class given the info about the production class and the prompt variant to use;
-- **generate_jmh-bench.sh**: generate a jmh bench class given the info about the production class and the prompt variant to use;
+- **generate_JMH-bench.sh**: generate a JMH bench class given the info about the production class and the prompt variant to use;

 All the generated tests and benchmarks for the ablations evaluation are located inside the **ablations/** folder